Lawmakers can’t cite local examples of trans girls in sports

 “Once you open up that door on gender policing, that’s not a door you can easily shut,” he said.

-Huckman showed great talent in the sprints and hurdles, but was not dominant on a statewide level.
-In her senior year, she won several events in small and mid-size meets, and had 6th place and 10th place finishes in the Division II indoor state championships.
+Huckman showed great talent in the sprints and hurdles but was not dominant on a statewide level.
+In her senior year, she won several events in small and mid-size meets, and had sixth place and 10th place finishes in the Division II indoor state championships.

 The proposed bans appall her.

-“It’s so demeaning toward my group of people,” she said.
+“It’s so demeaning toward my group of people,” Huckman said.
 “We’re all human beings.
 We do sports for the love of it.”

-Associated Press reporters covering statehouses across the U.S. contributed to this report.